salsify/ember-css-modules/README.md

 <div class="{{local-class 'secondary-header' from='my-app-name/styles/headers'}}">Hello, world!</div>
 ```

+Note that the `from` parameter is optional; by default classes will come from the current module, as with the `local-class` attribute.

 In a JavaScript context, the class mappings can also be imported directly from whatever path the corresponding CSS module occupies, e.g.

 ```js